 Quality points are not transferred, and hence, the cumulative index or grade point average for graduation is computed only on the basis of quality points earned at St. Bonaventure.
-A student must complete no less than 60 undergraduate credit hours at St. Bonaventure.
+A student must complete no fewer than 45 undergraduate credit hours at St. Bonaventure.